byeokim/gmailpush/README.md

 {
   id: 'fedcba9876543210',
   historyType: 'messageDeleted',
-  notFound: true, // Indicates that Gmail API has returned "Not Found" error
+  notFound: true, // Indicates that Gmail API has returned "Not Found" or "Requested entity was not found." error
   attachments: [] // Exists only for internal purpose }
 ```